jhershberg/netvirt-ha-docker/README.md

   `./shell 1` (or 2 or 3...you get the idea)

+### Open karaf console and run cli
+You can open karaf console of a running ODL instance:

+  `./karafshell 1` (or 2 or 3)

 ### Forcefully remove the containers
 To completely kill and wipe your running containers simply say `"./wipe"`